Ouranosinc/Magpie/docs/permissions.rst

       - The resolved access to the :term:`Resource` is caused by an :term:`Inherited Permissions` the :term:`User` obtains through the specified :term:`Group` membership.
     * - ``"multiple"``
-      - The resolved access to the :term:`Resource` is simultaneously caused by multiple :term:`Inherited Permissions` of equal priority.
+      - The resolved access to the :term:`Resource` is simultaneously caused by multiple :term:`Resolved Permissions` of equal priority.
 This can be displayed when using ``resolve`` detailed below, and that not only a single :term:`Group` affects the resulting :term:`Permission`.
     * - ``"no-permission"``